 In both cases, you’ll be able to quickly and easily access your money when there is an emergency.

-Hopefully you won’t end up in any dire situation where you’ll need to use your emergency fund.
+With luck, you won’t end up in any dire situation where you’ll need to use your emergency fund.
 Hopefully, the only surprise you’ll receive is what type of chocolate you pick up in the box.
 But by preparing from ahead of time, you can make lemonade when life gives you lemons.
 And you can get through any situation with the financial security you need to come out on top.